John Kenney – From Disney to Dueling Pianos

 John quoted Jeremy Frandsen, from the Internet Business Mastery Podcast, the longest running internet business show.
 Jeremy advises “the only way to FAIL is to quit”.

 John started his first business “Dueling Piano School”.
 He created a podcast and a membership academy to teach the basic of duelling pianos.
-The academy provided video courses.
+The academy provided video courses on jazz piano lessons.
 He found that the niche was not large enough.
 It was not validated.

 Another venture was as a lifestyle coach and as a writer.